WilliamMajanja/lyra-flex/README.md

 ## 📄 Credits
 Built by **Infinity Collaborations** for the **Kilele Festival 2026**.
 In partnership with **Minima** and **Reflex**.
 MIT © 2025 Reflex Performance Labs.
-Official Project of the Kilele 2026 Developer Initiative.
+Official Installation of the Kilele 2026 Instrument Makers Lab .